-As you might be able to ascertain by the title of my blog, I spend a lot of time in the kitchen!
+As you might be able to ascertain by the title of this blog, I spend a lot of time in the kitchen!
 While chopping veggies and especially doing dishes, there’s not much else to do, so I focus on posture.
 (Unless you’re a Christian; click here for dishes prayers…or if you’re a blogger you’re probably writing posts in your head…but you can still work on tummy tone!)

-1. Inside Shoes
+1. Wear Inside Shoes in the Kitchen

 Every morning I make sure I find my inside shoes and put them right on.
 It gets my day going and keeps me from crawling back into bed!

 Flylady turned me on to this concept, and I have to say she’s right.
 I remember before I learned the concept I had just bought new tennis shoes, and wearing them outside in a Michigan winter seemed like a waste of the “new” look of new shoes.

 Inside shoes keep me feeling industrious all day (less likely to flop on the couch and fall asleep) and give needed support for all the time I spend standing in the kitchen.
 I know my feet, back and joints are happier at the end of the day with my inside shoes on than with slippers or socks.
 Inside shoes are something I love!

-When I do dishes, if I concentrate on making both balls and heels of my feet flat and evenly balanced, about shoulder or hip width apart, it helps the rest of my posture all the way up to my neck.
+When I do dishes, if I concentrate on making both balls and heels of my feet flat and evenly balanced, about shoulder or hip-width apart, it helps the rest of my posture all the way up to my neck.

 Just open the cupboard door and put one foot up on the ledge of the cupboard.
 I like to switch feet from time to time to stay balanced.
 This one makes my hips feel better if I’m doing a lot of standing, and we know that standing still is not the best for us, but moving around a lot is.

-3. Keep the Core Tight
+3. Keep the Core Tight While Doing Dishes

-Dishes cleanup is the perfect time to do what my mom calls “vertical sit-ups”.
-Basically that just means keeping your abdominal area tight and pulling up toward the chest cavity.
+Dishes cleanup is the perfect time to do what my mom calls “vertical sit-ups.”
+Basically that’s the simple act of keeping your abdominal area tight and pulling up toward the chest cavity.

-If you really want to dig into why posture is so important check out this interview with a physical therapist and bone health expert!
+If you really want to dig into why posture is so important, check out this interview with a physical therapist and bone health expert!
 It will change the way you think about sitting and standing.